sts10/bottle-rs/readme.markdown

 - [X] Have it be way more cautious when potentially overwriting a file or directory.
 - [ ] Ability to encrypt a directory with only access to a public key.
 (Like `age`'s `-R` flag.)
 - [ ] Ability to print (public) key of key-pair at `~/.bottle/bottle_key.txt`
 - [ ] Consider a flag to add a timestamp to the file name of encrypted files.
-May aid in overwriting issue.
-- [ ] Consider an option NOT to compress directory before encrypting it.
+- [ ] Consider adding an option to NOT to compress directory before encrypting it.
 Would need to be able to unbottle .tar.age files.
 - [ ] An option to use your ssh key instead ([which age supports](https://github.com/FiloSottile/age#ssh-keys))
 - [ ] Might be neat if could read file from [stdin](https://doc.rust-lang.org/std/io/struct.Stdin.html) and/or output to stdout, so could be used in a shell-command chain.

 ## Other tools you may be interested in

 Before writing this Rust tool, I tried to do something similar using [a shell script](https://github.com/sts10/bottle).
+I'd say stick with this Rust version, though!